Endoscopic Improvement Video Transcript

 Use SKYRIZI exactly as your healthcare provider tells you to use it.

-SKYRIZI is available in a 600 mg/10 mL vial for intravenous infusion and a 180 mg/1.2 mL or 360 mg/2.4 mL single-dose prefilled cartridge with on-body injector.
+SKYRIZI (risankizumab-rzaa) is available in a 600 mg/10 mL vial for intravenous infusion and a 180 mg/1.2 mL or 360 mg/2.4 mL single-dose prefilled cartridge with on-body injector.

 Please see the full Prescribing Information, including the Medication Guide, for SKYRIZI.